What is short-term car insurance?

 You do not always need to take out a separate short-term insurance policy if you are driving a vehicle on a temporary basis.
 Most insurers will allow a second driver to be added to an existing policy for a short period of time.
 However, this is not always the most cost-effective way of getting cover.

 If a driver has an accident in your car while borrowing it, under this type of cover, you could lose

-Short term car insurance for younger drivers
+Short-term car insurance for younger drivers

-Drivers under the age of 25 are considered higher risk than more experienced drivers.
+Drivers under the age of 25 are considered as a higher risk than more experienced drivers.
 While standard car insurance policies are available for any qualified driver over the age of 18, many insurers will not offer short-term policies to drivers under 21.